r-arvind/r-arvind.github.io/_posts/2020-12-26-4-seo-practices-that-every-frontend-developer-should-follow.md

 ```html
     <img src="someimage.jpg" alt="Image of a flower"> </img>
 ```
 The google bots which crawl your websites cannot see what the image is about.
 Instead, they use the alt tag to understand what the image is about.
-Therefore it is important that you put these alt tags to all the images.
+Therefore, it is important that you put these alt tags to all the images.

 ## 3. `rel` Attribute for Links